buahaha/aa-standingssync/README.md

 ## Features

-- Appears as app in the sidebar of AA called "Standings Sync"
+Here is an high level overview of the main features:

-- Users can add / remove their characters for syncing via app
+- Synchronize alliance standings / contacts to non-alliance characters
-- Added characters get synchronised with current alliance standings until removed
+- Users can choose which of their characters shall be synchronized
-- Multiple alliances can be setup for synchronisation
+- Supports multiple alliances
-- App chooses alliance for sync based on memberships of the user
+- Synchronization is ongoing until user chooses to remove character from synchronization
-- Admins can inspect sync status and manually re-start syncing for alliance and characters
+- Synchronization ceases automatically should the user loose permissions

 ## Screenshot